Continuing Education Activity

 - Summarize the approaches to tracheal reconstruction and how to manage complications.

 Tracheal abnormalities requiring reconstruction are rare but can affect patients of all ages.
 Tracheal stenosis makes up 1% of all laryngotracheal stenoses, but mortality can range from 20 to 30% and reach as high as 70% when present within the first month of life.
 Tracheal anomalies are typically divided into two categories: congenital and acquired.
 Congenital lesions are present at birth and frequently present in conjunction with other abnormalities.
 Concomitant cardiopulmonary abnormalities are present in up to 50% of patients.
-Acquired tracheal stenosis can result from a variety of insults and is often multifactorial; however, it is most frequently a result of prolonged intubation resulting from a pressure-induced injury.
+Acquired tracheal stenosis can result from a variety of insults and is often multifactorial; however, it is most frequently a result of prolonged intubation, leading to pressure-induced necrosis injury of the tracheal mucosa.
 Poiseuille's law states that airflow is directly proportional to the radius to the fourth power, highlighting the potential detriment of even a small decrease in tracheal lumen diameter.
 The pediatric population is at increased risk of clinically significant tracheal airway compromise due to the small caliber of the trachea in the early years.
 The diameter of the trachea from 0 to 2 years of age ranges from 4 to 7 mm and does not reach 1 cm in diameter until around 8 years of age.
 As a result, children are less able to tolerate stenotic lesions of the airway and more frequently require surgical management.

 Congenital tracheal stenosis can arise from embryologic malformations resulting in a wide variety of abnormalities.
 These are often associated with underlying genetic mutations or syndromes.
 Some of these include: